The Search for Constrained Random Generators: Overview

 Putting this all together, we take a predicate like \code{isBST}, convert it to a form like \code{isBSTFold} that uses a fold, apply a rule like the one in \autoref{fig:infrules-unfold}, and then continue with the deductive synthesis process outlined above to obtain a generator that looks like \code{genBSTUnfold}.
 This whole pipeline is automated (see \autoref{sec:folds}), and means that we can synthesize generators based on recursive predicates without actually needing our synthesis procedure to understand recursion explicitly.

-The limitation of this approach is the assumption that predicates and generators are expressible as folds and unfolds, which is not always the case: all terminating recursive functions can be represented as folds, but not all of these folds line up with an unfold.
-However, for many common examples of generators---including complex ones like generators for well-typed programs---this assumption holds.
+As described above, this approach works for first- and second-order primitive recursive functions, i.e., those expressible with first- and second-order folds.
+Luckily, many common examples of predicates---including complex ones like filtering for well-typed programs---fit this description.
 In \autoref{sec:folds} we describe our handling of recursive predicates in more detail.